-In Australia, patent attorneys are a separate profession and have a right of audience in the Australian Patent Office, but cannot appear in Court.
+In Australia, patent attorneys are a separate profession and have a right of audience in the Australian Patent Office; however, they cannot appear in Court.

-Litigants can self-represent, but a corporation must be represented by a legal practitioner unless leave of the Court is given.
+Litigants can self-represent; however, a corporation must be represented by a legal practitioner unless leave of the Court is given.